Agriculture and Ecosystem Degradation

 What makes it particularly aggravating is that much of this Agriculture—at least in arid western states—is subsidized in multiple ways.
 Indeed, without subsidies most of this agricultural production would cease.

 The subsidies include both economic and environmental.
-Price support for crops like wheat.
-The fact that water is removed from rivers at no cost to irrigators even though the water is “owned” by the citizens of the state.
+Taxpayer price support for crops like wheat and for dairy.
+Water is removed from rivers at no cost to irrigators even though the water is “owned” by the citizens of the state.
 There is no cost to the farmer/rancher for soil erosion.
 We taxpayers fund government agencies to kill predators and pests.
-Public lands are leased for rock bottom prices that far lower than similar private lands.
-Dairy price supports.
-There is methane from livestock rumination contributing to climate warming that is unaccounted.
-Low interest loans for Ag producers supported by taxpayers.
+Public lands are leased for rock bottom prices that are far lower than similar private lands.
+Methane from livestock rumination contributes to climate warming that is not accounted for.
+Low interest loans for Ag producers are supported by taxpayers.
 The list goes on and on.

 Cows trash riparian area, BLM lands, Ruby Mountains, Nevada.
 The rancher whose cows have degraded this stream pays no compensation for this damage.
 In arid states like Nevada, it might take 250 acres to sustain a single cow for a year.
 George Wuerthner